sgodwincs/lamda_calculus_formalizations/Prod1/README.md

 # **Prod1**

-This is a Lean 4 implementation of the nullary and binary product (no specificname given in book) lambda calculus variant described in chapter 10 of [PFPL](http://www.cs.cmu.edu/~rwh/pfpl.html).
+This is a Lean 4 implementation of the nullary and binary product (no specific name given in book) lambda calculus variant described in chapter 10 of [PFPL](http://www.cs.cmu.edu/~rwh/pfpl.html).

 ## Notable design decisions include:
  * Reduction: